Director and Senior Researcher/Evaluator at Blomeyer & Sanz, having established the firm in 2004.

 Researcher/Evaluator at Blomeyer & Sanz, having joined the firm in January 2014.

-He has an educational background in political sciences and a master on evaluation of public programmes and policies (LLM, Bologna; MA Madrid).
+He has an educational background in political sciences and a masters in public policies and evaluation (LLM, Bologna; MA Madrid).

 Before joining Blomeyer & Sanz in 2014, Nicolò worked in the Italian third sector for almost 10 years in the areas of ageing social services (Bologna).